 All these require skills which one gains during the training.
 A licensed plumber can work anywhere for as long as there is a need for creating, designing, troubleshooting, or fixing piping systems around the building.
-This makes plumbing quite a wide field.
+The wide array of plumbing tasks makes plumbing quite a wide field.

 What you Need to Become a Plumber

-To become a pipe fitter, one does not necessarily have to be a college degree holder.
+To become a pipefitter, one does not necessarily have to be a college degree holder.
 A high school certificate is enough qualification.
-A little more proficiency in math and algebra is of great help since a lot of estimations and calculations are needed.
+A little more proficiency in math and algebra is a great help since many estimations and calculations are needed.

-On the other hand, physically, a plumber should have a healthy back, knees, and shoulders since the work is a little physical.
-Plumbers usually work in enclosed areas, like under sinks and also on the rooftops and any other places around buildings, one should be flexible enough.
+On the other hand, a plumber should have a healthy back, knees, and shoulders since the work can be physical.
+Plumbers usually work in enclosed areas, like under sinks, on rooftops, and many other places around buildings.
 You also need some training for you to qualify as a plumber.

 How to Qualify as a Plumber

 In apprenticeship programs, one would learn plumbing while working under another qualified plumber.
-The employers basically pay for them to learn while they work.
-Those are the major ways that one can learn plumbing and be certified as a plumber.
+The employers pay for them to learn while they work.
+Those are the primary ways that one can learn plumbing and be certified as a plumber.

 How Much Does a Plumber Earn

-If you want to become a plumber, you should be ready to invest a lot of time in learning the skill as we are working as a plumber.
-Plumbing is quite demanding but it’s worth investing time and energy in.
+If you want to become a plumber, you should be ready to invest much time in learning the skill as we are working as a plumber.
+Plumbing is quite demanding, but it’s worth investing time and energy in.
 We have seen in detail what someone requires to become a plumber.

 Anyone who passes the test and goes through the required training is eventually certified as a plumber.
 With time, you gain experience, and opportunities are bound to expand at each stage.
-This is what makes plumbing quite different from others.
+The wide variety of options makes plumbing quite different from others.

-All these that we have discussed will now let you have a clear picture of what someone seeks to know when they ask about how to be a plumber.
-Finally, an important thing you need to know is that plumbing needs a lot of time and effort.
+All these that we have discussed will let you have a clear picture of what someone seeks to know when they ask how to be a plumber.
+Finally, you need to know that plumbing needs a lot of time and effort.